Euro hits 4-month high vs dollar on stimulus, recovery hopes

 The euro has been helped by hopes the European Union could agree at its summit later this week on a rescue financing package that will limit the economic damage to the bloc from the coronavirus pandemic.

-The euro's strength helped to push the dollar index to 96.056, one-month low.
+The euro's strength helped to push the dollar index =USD to one-month low at 96.056.
+The index last stood at 96.225.

 The dollar extended losses on Tuesday after U.S. consumer prices rebounded 0.6% month-on-month, the most in nearly eight years, in June, easing worries about deflationary pressures from the economic downturn.